18F/prototype-icm/README.md

 1. Commit to the branch.
 Make sure your code is reasonably well-tested.
 1. When you're ready, push to the branch and create a pull request

-### Import data

-Data is private to members of 18F and CRT, and is not shared in this repository.

-To import data:

-1. Drop a copy of a data table csv into `db/data` (ask a team member for the current sample file)
-1. Run `rake import`.
-1. In a different window, open up a database console.
-The easist way to do this is to run `rails db`.
-If you're importing data to the test database, prepend the command with `RAILS_ENV=test`.
-1. Copy the commands generated from `rake import`, table by table, into the database console.
-This will copy in the data, populating the database.

 ### Add reports